pefarrell/pefarrell.github.io/index.md

 <p>2025-09-29: <a href="https://www.uzerbinati.eu/">Umberto Zerbinati</a> gave a talk in the <a href="https://cemse.kaust.edu.sa/events/by-type/seminar/2025/09/29/new-challenges-kinetic-theory-complex-fluids">SIAM student chapter seminar</a> at KAUST, Thuwal, Saudi Arabia.</p>

+<p>2025-09-15: Welcome to Jakub Cach!
+Jakub is a PhD student of <a href="https://www.karlin.mff.cuni.cz/~tumak3am/">Karel Tůma</a> and is visiting for three months.</p>

 <p>2025-09-15: Aaron Baier-Reinio, Pablo Brubeck, Kars Knook, India Marsden, Anurag Rao, and Matin Shams gave talks at the <a href="https://www.firedrakeproject.org/firedrake_25.html">Firedrake '25 conference</a>.</p>